 Charges will be re-assessed accordingly for courses added/dropped within the add/drop period depending on the student's revised enrollment status (i.e. full-time, half-time, less than half-time, etc.).
 Please note that if all courses are dropped and a student is determined to be withdrawn for the entire quarter, tuition and fee charges may be assessed and will be based upon guidelines stated in the MWU Refund Policy: Return of Title IV and VII Funds.

 All full and part-time degree seeking students enrolled in an academic year must pay the student services and applicable program specific fees.
 Students who are enrolled 3 or 4 quarters per year will be charged the full annual student services and program specific fees.
-Students who are enrolled in a program that ends with 1 quarter over the summer, or 2 quarters over the summer and fall will be charged 25% and 50% of the annual student services and program specific fees, respectively.
+Students who are enrolled in a program that ends with 1 quarter over the summer, or 2 quarters over the summer and fall will be charged 25% or 50% of the annual student services and program specific fees, respectively.
 The student services fee funds such areas as the recreation center, sports intra-murals, counseling services, operation of the student lounge, student government, student representation in government, and student events on and off-campus.
 The program specific fees fund the items described above in the Tuition and Fees section.

 Consequences of past due accounts can include any and all of the items listed below:

 - A 1.5% late fee will be assessed at 10 days past due for all balances of $500 or more.
 Balances of $499 or less are assessed a fixed $7.50 late fee.